-Or this disaster, which doesn’t tell me anything about their services, clearly doesn’t know what industry I’m in or what services I provide (they’d also know that I made a conscious choice to avoid the word ‘agency’), and addresses me like an afterthought (“My CEO asked me to mail you”—really?!):
+Or this disaster, which doesn’t tell me anything about their services, clearly doesn’t know what industry I’m in, and addresses me like an afterthought (“My CEO asked me to mail you”—really?!):

 Not to be dissuaded, that last emailer sent me another THREE follow-up emails, each more generic and poorly targeted than the one before.
 Some of their emails didn’t even include my name.

 I get about two of these terrible pitches per week.

 Most never get a response, but the especially bad ones get put up on a sticky note beside my monitor, reminding me never to work with them.

 That’s not the result any business wants from their marketing campaigns.

 If you are doing cold email then you must personalize the outreach email.

 I learned this lesson the hard way last year when Tiger Tiger rebranded as ROCKETSHP.

 We decided to test the water with 3,800 emails, sent out in waves.

 However, we’d only sent out 300 of those emails when the negative reactions began pouring in.